Mar 11, 2019 |

 Dubbed March into Women’s History, the initial bracket takes 16 inspiring women in each of four categories for a total of 64 women, much like the NCAA basketball bracket is constructed.
-(Click here to see a breakdown of the bracket.)

 This year, with advocacy as the central theme, the four sub-categories are religion, health care, education and social justice.

 Dr. Pauline Hoffmann and Dr. Kimberly DeSimone, professors in the university’s Jandoli School of Communication, led the charge with colleagues from other academic and support areas to develop and launch the initial Women’s History Bracket in 2016.
 The leadership group has grown since then but the goal to recognize women is still the same.